Hugo7411/iStudent-project-2.0/README.md

    I need to write JavaScript code that listens for clicks on these buttons and updates the displayed items accordingly.

 4) Contact Us Page

+5) navigation menus on all pages except the homepage do not exist, making it difficult to navigate between different sections of the website.
+Users have to rely on the browser's back and forward buttons to move between pages, which is not ideal for user experience.

 How it came to be